ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 Default: no status => all transactions

 Possible values:
-- *available*: returns list of transactions that have not been taken by anyone
+- *available*: returns list of transactions that have not been locked by anyone
-- *pending*: returns list of transactions taken
+- *locked*: returns list of locked transactions
 - *credited*: returns list of transactions credited

 **prison**